 What characterizes many of the wood-based dusts is their low moisture levels, which often ranges from 2% - 7%, which requires addition of water.
 If water is not added to the raw material, the danger of sudden MDF explosions is significantly higher.
 Our briquetting systems for producing under 800 kg/h combined with mixers offers both standard and customized solutions for customers who want to avoid dust problems.
 We can help our customers to turn their dangerous waste into a densified product that can easily be stored, transported and used for fuel.
 The bulk density is increased to 500-600 kg/m3 through the briquetting process, turning the dust into valuable fuel.
 This minimizes storage and makes transport and feeding into a boiler much easier and far more economical.

 At C.F.
-Nielsen, we are experts in briquetting, and we pride ourselves in gaining knowledge of many types of raw materials for briquetting.
+Nielsen, we are experts in briquetting, and we pride ourselves in gaining knowledge about many types of raw materials for briquetting.
 Also, we strive to produce solutions that can handle many different types of raw materials with profitable results for our clients, including clients with smaller to medium sized productions.

 We offer several presses that are applicable for a production of MDF briquettes.